mridul-puri/bi-directional-sync/README.md

       - High throughput
       - High retention period (Good for reliable message delivery)
     - Cons
-      - Pull based (Consumer needs to pull messages from Kafka topic - not good for External System API POV)
+      - Pull based (Consumer pulls messages from broker at its own pace - not applicable from External System API point of view)
   - My Suggestion :-
     - We need a mix of both, with these fetures :
       - Push based queue